Retaining Clients Through a Transition

 Why does this happen?

 Clients choose to work with the financial professional, not with the firm that he or she is affiliated with.
 Wirehouse financial professionals: you know it’s true.
 Every individual is compelled to look out for number one and, should they receive poor service, they will make a change.
 So, when financial professionals make the change for a ‘new beginning’ or ‘upgraded platform’, clients exit stage left.

 A Cautionary Tale

-We recently counseled an advisor who was moving and one week prior to the transition date, he asked me if it would be okay for him to speak with his compliance officer.
-According to the advisor, this individual was trusted and held in very high regard.
+We recently counseled a financial professional who was moving and one week prior to the transition date, he asked me if it would be okay for him to speak with his compliance officer.
+According to the financial professional, this individual was trusted and held in very high regard.
 He thought the compliance officer could make his outgoing departure smooth.
 For the record, we strongly advised him not to share this information and in the end against his better judgment, he told his secret.
 Luckily for him, this particular incident only resulted in one lost pay period of fees and commissions, but it’s still not an easy pill to swallow.
 However, it could have been much worse.
 Outside of your spouse/partner and attorney (and new firm!) never tell anyone about your move, as it could result in immediate termination.

 Retention Rates Remain High

 The majority of financial professionals do subscribe to tremendously effective service models and we often see client or asset retention as high as 85% or higher.
 This retention begins years before a financial professional is even thinking of changing firms, as the financial professional’s business practices help cater to clients for life.
 They become a trusted financial consultant and occasional poor investment performance results don’t cast a shadow on the relationship.
 Having taken my own book of business through a firm change, and then helping dozens of financial professionals and teams make a move, we consistently see client retention between 70% and 90% or higher.
 More often than not, the lower retention rate is by design as they shed clients they don’t want.